Trail running races on national forest lands may be significantly impacted in 2025 by U.S. Forest Service budget and staffing shortfalls.

 Different forests, and even different districts within the same forest, may be impacted by the hiring freeze in different ways, and many forests and districts haven’t figured out how to backfill these positions yet.
 In a recent public trails council meeting in the Inyo National Forest, U.S. Forest Service staff are calling for community volunteers and are weighing using regular full-time staff to help backfill key seasonal positions which would likely result in delays in their regular duties.
 In the Pike-San Isabel National Forest some Districts have already placed a moratorium on any new permits for special events such as trail races.
 And in Washington State, the Mountaineers—a nonprofit that has been providing high quality outdoor education for decades—has been increasingly struggling to get permits.

-The hiring freeze will impact all users of national forests in 2025; however, this issue is just the most recent piece of a larger and more complex budget crisis.
+The hiring freeze will impact users of national forests in 2025; however, this issue is just the most recent piece of a larger and more complex budget crisis.
 The U.S. Forest Service funding and staffing deficit has been a growing problem for over a decade.
 As outdoor recreation activities such as trail running have been steadily increasing in our national forests, funding and personnel to support this level of recreation has been decreasing.
 According to a letter from the Outdoor Alliance to Congress regarding U.S. Forest Service funding, “between 2010 and 2020, funding for Recreation, Heritage, and Wilderness decreased 23% accounting for inflation, while recreational visits increased 17%.
 Over the same time period, the agency saw a 29% reduction in full time equivalents for its recreation program.”
 You can see Outdoor Alliance’s post about the USFS hiring freeze here to send a letter to Congress.

 Future Impact: How will this affect trail races and running in national forests?